Urinary incontinence - what to ask your doctorWhat to ask your doctor about urinary incontinence

 How can I protect the mattress on my bed?
 What should I use to clean a mattress?

 How much water or liquids should I drink every day?

 Which foods or liquids can make my urinary incontinence worse?

 Are there activities I should avoid that may cause problems with urine control?

 How can I train my bladder to help avoid having symptoms?

-Are there exercises I can do to help with my problem bladder?
+Are there exercises I can do to help with my urinary incontinence?
 What are Kegel exercises?

 What can I do when I want to exercise?
 Are there exercises that may make my urinary incontinence worse?